-Course descriptions start on page 42.
+Course descriptions start on page 45.

 - 1. Graduates will demonstrate the ability to integrate knowledge and decision making within the larger framework of the organization and social and cultural contexts. - 2.
 Graduates will demonstrate the ability to apply creativity, innovation, and change. - 3.
 Graduates will demonstrate the ability to develop leadership and interpersonal skills. - 4.
 Graduates will demonstrate the ability to communicate in the functional areas of business. - 5.
 Graduates will demonstrate the human virtues of integrity, humility, compassion, and perseverance. - 6.
 Graduates will demonstrate an increased capacity for conceptualization, strategic thinking, and problem solving. - 7.
-Graduates will demonstrate the ability to act on one's values and ethics as foundational to good management and leadership. - 8.
-Student competencies are also measured in light of the college's five core themes: urban, Christian, liberal arts, diversity, and challenges of the 21st Century.
+Graduates will demonstrate the ability to act on one's values and ethics as foundational to good management and leadership.

+Student outcomes are also measured in light of the college's core themes.